 The sylvatic plague vaccine (SPV) is a relatively new tool for prairie dogs and was developed as a management tool for conservation of endangered black-footed ferrets (Rocke et al. 2010i).
+SPV works by providing prairie dogs some level of immunity to plague.
 Prairie dogs receive the vaccine by eating bait pellets where SPV is incorporated into a highly palatable matrix.
 Consumption of baits by prairie dogs can be confirmed since the bait pellets also contain a dye that is evident in scat around burrows within a day or so of distributing SPV baits.
 Because the bait is attractive to other animals such as mice, rabbits, and coyotes, it is distributed early in the morning, so they are available to prairie dogs for as many daylight hours as possible and less available to more nocturnal species.
 However, no harmful effects have been reported for prairie dogs or other wildlife species that have consumed SPV baits (USGS 2012ii, Rocke et al. 2017^{iv}, Bron et al. 2018iii).
+As of 2022, SPV is still an experimental vaccine that is not available for use by the public without permission from CPW and the State Veterinarian.

-Field studies demonstrated that prairie dogs do consume SPV baits, SPV is safe for prairie dogs, and SPV provides some protection against sylvatic plague (iv et al. 2017).
+Field studies demonstrated that prairie dogs do consume SPV baits, SPV is safe for prairie dogs, and SPV provides some protection against sylvatic plague (Rocke et al. 2017^{iv}).
 However, SPV did not provide total protection to prairie dogs from plague.
 Factors thought to affect efficacy of SPV include uptake rates and concentration of the SPV serum in the baits.
-Uptake rates can be improved by distributing baits later in the season when vegetation has dried out and prairie dogs have fewer food choices (Abbott et al. 201') Serum concentration in baits can be increased by adding more serum, but initial estimates are that serum concentrations may need to be eight times the concentrations used in baits during 2019-2020, potentially leading to large increases over the current cost of approximately \$15 per acre for a single dose (not including staff time).
+Uptake rates can be improved by distributing baits later in the season when vegetation has dried out and prairie dogs have fewer food choices (Abbott et al. 2017^v).
+Serum concentration in baits can be increased by adding more serum, but initial estimates are that serum concentrations may need to be eight times the concentrations used in baits during 2019-2020, potentially leading to large increases over the current cost of approximately \$15 per acre for a single dose (not including staff time).
 Another way to increase efficacy is to distribute two doses of the SPV per year, effectively providing a booster to the first dose, and also providing more opportunities for prairie dogs to access SPV baits (D. Tripp, CPW, pers. comm).
-There is ongoing development and finetuning of the technology as it has proven to protect prairie dogs at a level that is not sufficient to support populations of ferrets when epizootic plague is present.
+There is ongoing development and fine-tuning of the technology as it has proven to protect prairie dogs at a level that is not sufficient to support populations of ferrets when epizootic plague is present.
 Efficacy of SPV, as evidenced by seroconversion in the blood (development of detectible antibodies), is roughly 30-40% with one dose of SPV, and can be increased to roughly 60% by a second dose (D. Tripp, CPW, pers. comm).
-A metaanalysis of seven SPV studies indicated that SPV increased the survival of prairie dogs by 4% (Roth 2019vi).
+A meta-analysis of seven SPV studies indicated that SPV increased the survival of prairie dogs by 4% (Roth 2019^{vi}).
 The current (2021) assessment of SPV as a management tool for sylvatic plague in prairie dogs is that SPV can prevent colony collapse but may not be effective enough to maintain sufficient prairie dog populations to support black-footed ferrets through an epizootic.